-Over the course of the X-Men's long history it has arguably grown and expanded almost more than any other Marvel comic, but with this growth comes a head scratcher for both newcomers and regular comic goers alike so if you would like to find out why a shadow phasing hero traveled back in time or how one member went crazy read on.
+Over the course of the X-Men's long history it has arguably grown and expanded almost more than any other Marvel comic, but with this growth comes a head scratcher for both newcomers and regular comic goers alike so if you would like to find out why a shadow phasing hero travelled back in time or how one member went crazy read on.

 What To Read First

 The story that kicked off Joss Whedon's (currently Avengers Director) amazing run and would prove to be one of the more defining stories of the X-Men.
 The story revolves around the idea of a "cure" for mutants.
 This idea would mean being a mutant is almost an illness something firmly rejected by Cyclops and Wolverine but surprisingly accepted by some members of the X-Men.
 A whole boat load of suspense ensues in this story arc and if you're worried about not being able to follow Joss uses Kitty as a gateway for new readers.

 X-Men: First Class

 Not to be confused with the movie of the same title, X-Men:First Class is a focus on the original five X-Men that started it all.
 While you won't need this to get caught up on what's currently going on you'd be hard pressed to find a better portrayal of these characters in their early days and it's a nice break from the sagas that seem to be popping up in the "X-universe" every other Wednesday.

 Giant-Size X-men #1